tinacms/tina.io/content/docs/reference/collections.md

 ## match.exclude

 This works the same as `match.include` but will exclude any files that match the pattern.
-This is useful for excluding files that you don't want to be editable or are apart of a different collection.
+This is useful for excluding files that you don't want to be editable or that are a part of a different collection.

 The resulting pattern is the same except that it is prefixed with `!`